First Appearance of the name "United States" on a Printed Map

 Eliot's map, which is drawn from American sources not previously utilized on any printed map, is generally regarded as the first printed map to bear the name of the United States (''Etats Unis'').
 The map translates from the French as "Map of the Actual Seat of War between the English and the Thirteen Colonies' of North America, as described by J.B.
 Eliot, an 'Engineer of the United States'."

-One of the great secrets of the map is that it exists in 4 states, the first two of which are virtually unknown, leading such authorities as Schwartz & Ehrenberg and Pritchard & Taliaferro to describe and illustrate the third state of the map as being the first state, as the earlier states were apparently to these well regarded writers.
-The present example of the map is the third state, which is misoriented, with northwest at the top of the map.
-The first and second states of the map are oriented correctly, with north at the top.
-Beginning with the third state, the entire map is re-engraved, except for the title cartouche, and the orientation of the map is shifted so that northwest is at the top of the map, apparently in order to illustrate the areas around Yorktown and the final battle ground of the Revolution.
+One of the great secrets of the map is that it exists in 4 states, the first two of which are virtually unknown, leading such authorities as Schwartz & Ehrenberg and Pritchard & Taliaferro to describe and illustrate the third state of the map, rather than virtually unknown earlier states, which have a decidedly different presentation of the Thirteen Colonies.
+Specifically, the virtually unknown first and second states of the map illustrate the Thirteen Colonies oriented correctly, with north at the top.
+Beginning with the third state, the entire map is re-engraved, except for the title cartouche, and the orientation of the map is shifted so that northwest is at the top of the map.

 The MAP of the theater of war between Great Britain and America by J.B.
 Eliot is important because of its title, les trieze Colonies Unies de l'Amerique Septentrionale, may include the first reference on a map to the United States.
 The cartographer was identified as Ingenieurs des Etats Unis.
 On November 15, 1777, the Continental Congress selected "The United States of America," as the name of the thirteen colonies that formed a government under the Articles of Confederation.
 One month later, French authorities learned of the victory at Saratoga and decided to recognize American independence.
 By January 8, French foreign minister, Charles Gravier, Comte de Vergennes, informed American envoys that France was ready to engage in an alliance.
 It is not surprising that the name United States was first mentioned on a map published in Paris in 1778.